Suncoast Hotel and Casino: Restaurants

 When the Suncoast opened in 2000, it planned to attract customers primarily through its various restaurants, which included the St. Tropez buffet and an oyster bar.
 The resort's signature restaurant was Primo's, an upscale steakhouse located on the second floor.
 Primo's included seating for 140 people, and provided views of the city through tall windows that were visible by all customers.
 The resort also featured Via Veneto, an Italian restaurant designed around a large mural made of Tiffany-style stained glass.
 The mural, which included a character bearing an intentional resemblance to Gaughan, had initially been created for the Barbary Coast Hotel and Casino's opening in 1979.
 Señor Miguel's, a Mexican restaurant at the Suncoast that was named after Gaughan, received a "B−" rating from the Las Vegas Review-Journal.

-Salvatore's, an Italian restaurant, opened at the Suncoast in August 2008, and included live piano music.
 SC Prime Steakhouse and Bar was opened in November 2008, replacing Primo's Steakhouse.
 A T.G.I.
 Friday's restaurant also opened that month, next to the movie theater.
 A sports-themed restaurant and bar, The Game, opened in the former T.G.I.
 Friday's location in late October 2014.
 The Game included more than 100 televisions for sports viewing, including 15 televisions measuring 75 inches.
 A new restaurant, Brigg's Oyster Company, opened in late November 2015.

 A Du-par's restaurant opened in the Suncoast in April 2016, replacing a previous coffee shop.
 Du-par's temporarily closed in March 2017, allowing Boyd Gaming to take over operations and management from the restaurant's owner, who wanted to focus on Du-par's operations in California.
 The Suncoast restaurant was scheduled to reopen in early April.
 In November 2017, the Suncoast opened the 1950 sqft Peng Zu Asian Cuisine restaurant.
 A 5000 sqft gastropub named 90 Ninety Bar and Grill opened in May 2018, on the resort's east side.
 The restaurant, named after the Suncoast's address, included star-shaped lights that were salvaged from the demolished Stardust Resort and Casino.

+Salvatore's, an Italian restaurant, opened at the Suncoast in August 2008, and included live piano music.
+It was replaced in 2023 by William B's Steakhouse, named after Boyd founder William Boyd.